kgryte/pranav-qs-blog/README.md

 import linspace from '@stdlib/array-linspace' import FancyArray from '@stdlib/ndarray-fancy';

-// Define a two-dimensional array similar to that shown in Figure TODO (a): const x = new FancyArray('float64', linspace(0, 24, 25), [5, 5], [5, 1], 0, 'row-major');
+// Define a two-dimensional array similar to that shown in Figure 4 (a): const x = new FancyArray('float64', linspace(0, 24, 25), [5, 5], [5, 1], 0, 'row-major');
 // returns <FancyArray>

-// Create a sub-matrix view shown in Figure TODO (b): const v1 = x['1:4,:3'];
+// Create a sub-matrix view shown in Figure 4 (b): const v1 = x['1:4,:3'];
 // returns <FancyArray>

-// Create a sub-matrix view shown in Figure TODO (c): const v2 = x['1:4,::2'];
+// Create a sub-matrix view shown in Figure 4 (c): const v2 = x['1:4,::2'];
 // returns <FancyArray>